WiIIiam278/HuskSync/docs/Setup.md

 </details>

 ### 4. Set server names in server.yml files
-- Navigate to the HuskSync server name file on each server (`~/plugins/HuskSync/server.yml`)
+- Navigate to the server name file on each server (`~/plugins/HuskSync/server.yml` on Spigot, `~/config/husksync/server.yml` on Fabric)
 - Set the `name:` of the server in this file to the ID of this server as defined in the config of your proxy (e.g., if this is the "hub" server you access with `/server hub`, put `'hub'` here)

 ### 5. Start every server again